-In-Person and On-Line Reporting of Crimes - Crimes may be reported to the Department of Public Safety in person at the office between Trax Hall and River Road, or directly on-line at bucknell.edu/PublicSafety.
+In-person and Online Reporting of Crimes - Crimes may be reported to the Department of Public Safety in person at the office between Trax Hall and River Road, or online at bucknell.edu/PublicSafety.
 An anonymous reporting form can be submitted directly to the Department of Public Safety from bucknell.edu/AnonymousReporting.
 While the form may be submitted anonymously, the reporter should provide as much detail as possible to facilitate investigation.

 Individuals may also report a crime to any Campus Security Authority (CSA).
 CSAs have significant responsibility for student and campus activities and are provided regular notice of their obligation to report campus crime to the Department of Public Safety.
+CSAs must submit a CSA Reporting Form using this link after receiving a Clery reportable violation.

-Violations of the University's Sex Discrimination, Sexual Misconduct, Relationship Violence & Stalking Policy (Appendix A) may be reported to the University Title IX Coordinator at (570) 577-1554 or on-line at TitleIX@bucknell.edu.
+Violations of the University's Sex Discrimination, Sexual Misconduct, Relationship Violence & Stalking Policy (Appendix A) may be reported to the University Title IX Coordinator at 570-577-1554 or online at TitleIX@bucknell.edu.

-Incidents involving University employees may be reported to Human Resources at (570) 577-1631.
+Incidents involving University employees may be reported to both Public Safety and Human Resources at 570-577-1631, in addition to being reported to local law enforcement.

-Bias related incidents should be reported in accordance with the Bucknell Bias Incident Policy as follows:
+Bias-related incidents should be reported in accordance with the Bucknell Bias Incident Policy as follows:

-- If the bias target is a student at bucknell.edu/ReportingBiasTowardsStudents or by contacting the Associate Dean of Students for Diversity and Inclusion at (570) 577-1631. - If the bias target is faculty, staff or a guest of the University bucknell.edu/ReportingBias or by contacting the Associate Provost for Diversity Equity and Inclusion at (570) 577-1573 for faculty, or Human Resources at (570) 577-1631 for all others.
+- If the bias target is a student, report at bucknell.edu/ReportingBiasTowardsStudents or by contacting the Associate Dean of Students for Diversity & Inclusion at 570-577-1631. - If the bias target is faculty, staff or a guest of the University, report at bucknell.edu/ReportingBias or contact the Associate Provost for Diversity Equity & Inclusion at 570-577-1573 for faculty, or Human Resources at 570-577-1631 for all others.

+Citizen's Complaint - The Bucknell Department of Public Safety takes all allegations of improper conduct seriously.
+Anyone wishing to make a complaint is encouraged to download and complete this form.
+Completed forms can be submitted to Public Safety or Human Resources.

-Citizen's Complaint - Citizens are encouraged to report improper police conduct through the Department of Human Resources.
-Additionally, a citizen's complaint form can also be found at the Department of Public Safety's homepage.
-Citizen's complaints are dealt with in a prompt, open, and expedient manner.
+Citizen's complaints are dealt with in a prompt, open and expedient manner.

-Reporting Fraud - The University contracts with EthicsPoint, a third-party reporting provider to accept anonymous and confidential reports of criminal activity and specifically accounting and auditing fraud.
-Reports can be submitted by calling 1-866-384-4277, or by filing a report at www.ethicspoint.com.
+Reporting Fraud - The University contracts with EthicsPoint, a third-party reporting provider, to accept anonymous and confidential reports of criminal activity and specifically accounting and auditing fraud.
+Reports can be submitted by calling 1-866-384-4277 or by filing a report at www.ethicspoint.com.

-Monitoring Off-Campus Activity
+Monitoring Off-campus Activity

 The Department of Public Safety does not have primary jurisdiction in locations off campus.
-Monitoring and recording of criminal activity at off-campus locations is provided through local law enforcement and typically the Buffalo Valley Regional Police Department.
+Monitoring and recording of criminal activity at off-campus locations is provided by the Buffalo Valley Regional Police Department.
 The Department of Public Safety and the Buffalo Valley Regional Police Department maintain regular contact to aid in the tracking of criminal activity that may be occurring on and off campus.